trondtjemsland/final-project-exam-trond-tjemsland/README.md

 We were given the task to make hotel booking page for our exam.
 We had 7 weeks to design and code the project.
 I used NextJs to code my exam and it was a challenge, but im pleased with the result.

-You can add some bullet points if you'd like to:

-- List item 1
-- List item 2
-- List item 3

 ## Built With